Professional relationships in the pharmacy

 Not everyone is naturally assertive or feels comfortable being assertive.
 However, we can learn and develop this skill.

 Above all, it’s important to remind yourself that being assertive in a good way isn’t rude or selfish.
 It’s an effective and diplomatic communication style.
 It helps to manage expectations and use your valuable time in the most productive way.
 It can also help you to express your thoughts and feelings without emotions or conflict getting in the way.
+According to research, the assertive style of communication is typically the most respectful and productive type of communication in the workplace.

 Being assertive isn’t just the words you choose to say, but also how you choose to say them.
 Good assertive communication is clear, honest and respectful.
 Open and warm body language is essential.
 Using “I” statements rather than “you” statements such as “I don’t agree” rather than “you’re wrong”, will help you sound less accusatory and more confident in your beliefs.
 If the thought of being assertive fills you with fear, you may also want to rehearse different scenarios out loud or with someone you trust.
 Small steps in the beginning will have a big return in the long run.